cpence/rletters/db/fixtures/markdown/privacy_long.md

 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.

-When you log in to <%= Settings.app_name %>, you log in using an account from another provider, such as Google, Facebook, or Twitter.
+When you log in to <%= Setting.app_name %>, you log in using an account from another provider, such as Google, Facebook, or Twitter.
 We *do not receive* your password to that account -- only your e-mail address, name, and confirmation that you have successfully logged in.
 There is, therefore, no way that a malicious attacker could gain access to your login account (Google, Facebook, etc.) by compromising our servers.

 ### Our commitment to children's privacy